 5 Travel Tips For A Weekend Venice on a Budget

 As I have visited Venice a couple of times now I thought I would share tips on how to visit Venice on a budget.
 With all the luxury on offer in this floating city, one would think visiting Venice on a budget would be impossible.
 It isn’t!
-You can enjoy your visit in Venice without expending an absolute fortune.
+You can enjoy your Venice itinerary without expending an absolute fortune.
 There are so many ways to cut costs on your visit to Venice so that you can spend your money on things that matter most to you, what that is a splurge on a luxury hotel in Venice or opting for a fine dining experience in Venice.

 Whatever it is, there is a way to save money on your trip.
 These include cruising the Grand Canal on budget-friendly Vaporetto(waterbus), walking the alleys on foot instead of using Venice taxis, although I do have a tip onhow you can save money on Venice taxis here.
 Below are 5 insider tips on visiting Venice, an Italian gem on a budget.